 Versive has raised $12.7 million as investor bet on its AI security solutions (BusinessWire).

-This CyberWire look back at the Week that Was discusses events affecting China, Morocco, Russia, Spain, Syria, Ukraine, and the United States.
+Today's issue includes events affecting China, Morocco, Russia, Spain, Syria, Ukraine, United States.